miamollie/lambda-form/README.md

 - [ ] Remove hardcoded config (api endpoint, s3 bucket etc)
 - [ ] Add auth handling to the endpoint
-- [ ] Flesh out the form and add user feedback for submissions
+- [ ] Flesh out the form, add validation and add user feedback for submissions
 - [ ] Add a page to view submissions

 ### ...maybe..?